 The 41-year-old struggled in 2017 (6.30 ERA in 46 appearances), but he did post a 3.64 ERA in 46 appearances for the Blue Jays the prior season, following a midseason trade by Atlanta.

 Video: TEX@LAA: Grilli works out of a tight spot in the 8th

 Chad Qualls, RHP, free agent: 9

-Benoit would be entering his age-40 season in 2018, but he is just a year removed from a 2.81 ERA and 9.8 strikeouts per nine innings in 51 appearances between the Mariners and Blue Jays.
-Last season, he appeared in 52 games between the Phillies and Pirates, with a 4.65 ERA.
+Benoit is just two years removed from a 2.81 ERA and 9.8 strikeouts per nine innings in 51 appearances between the Mariners and Blue Jays.
+In 2017, he appeared in 52 games between the Phillies and Pirates, with a 4.65 ERA.